The viability of nuclear fusion as a sustainable energy source.

 Economic Viability

 The economic feasibility of fusion energy is another critical concern.
 The initial costs of building and maintaining fusion reactors are high, and the technology is not yet mature enough to compete with other energy sources on a cost basis.
-The significant drop in the price of renewable energy sources like solar and wind further complicates the economic landscape for fusion.
+The significant drop in the price of renewable energy sources like solar and wind further complicates the economic landscape for fusion1.

 Intermediate-Level Nuclear Waste

 While fusion produces less radioactive waste than fission, it is not entirely free of waste.
 The materials used in the reactor can become radioactive over time, creating intermediate-level nuclear waste.
-Managing this waste and ensuring the availability of raw materials for reactor construction are additional challenges that need to be addressed.
+Managing this waste and ensuring the availability of raw materials for reactor construction are additional challenges that need to be addressed1.

 Comparison with Other Energy Sources